PeaceFounder/PeaceFounder.github.io/downloads.md

 The development prototype includes comprehensive documentation for setting up test elections and verifying the cryptographic protocols.
 We recommend starting with the provided test scenarios to understand the system's operation.

+The PeaceFounder e-voting system offers two deployment options.
+A basic mode that displays votes on the tally board, signed directly with their pseudonym, and can be used without calculators.
+A main mode that requires voters to have calculators on hand provides vote deniability and permanent privacy for high-stakes elections.
+Currently, only the basic mode is supported.

 ~~~
 <div class="warning-notice"><strong>⚠️ Development Preview Notice:</strong> This prototype is intended for research and testing purposes only.
 It can be used on a small scale in low stakes scenarios until production hardening happens.</div>
 ~~~

 ### Server Setup